IPBES-Data/IPBES_Ontology/IPBES_Ontology_v1.0.md

 | skos | <http://www.w3.org/2004/02/skos/core#> |

 ## 3. The IPBES Ontology Description
 The classes and properties used in IPBES ontology are created on the fly based on the information that we encounter and the concepts that we aimed to represent.
-However, the usage of the properties consistent and the coined URI’s are stable and unique.
-Currently our ontology consists of 6 classes, each representing a specific part of the data along with their corresponding properties.
+However, the usage of the properties is consistent and the coined URI’s are stable and unique.
+Currently our ontology consists of 6 classes, each representing a specific part of the data along with their corresponding attributes.

 ## 4. Classes and Attributes